..

 Sometimes the mistake will matter, but generally the mistakes that a client sees are not the sort of mistakes that will affect the case.
 A mistake needs to breach a law so that the case can not proceed, or can not be proved.
 The mistake nearly always needs to be discernible to the Magistrate prior to any evidence being given.
 If you want to tell the court there is an error, the court will want to know what section of what Act has been breached, why it matters, and why the mistake can not be corrected.
 If you tell the police about the error, they will correct it for you.
 Mistakes are common.
 Finding ones that count requires expertise.
 So do not bother calling to tell me about all the errors you found on the paperwork.
 The correct course is to give me the paperwork and ask me to show you the errors that matter.

-8. How can you help me?
+9. How can you help me?

 I can help you achieve your goals.
 Most people want to keep their drivers licence, so saving my client's licence is what I do most.
 Some want to avoid a conviction or criminal record, and others want to ensure that licence loss occurs at a convenient time and is kept to the minimum.
-Some people just want to avoid jail, whiile some want all the above.
+Some people just want to avoid jail, while some want all the above.
 Whatever your goal is, my objective is to achieve it for you.

-If your licence has been suspended for drink driving (under s.51 Road Safety Act) pending your court case, you should get advice as soon as possible.
+If your drivers licence has already been suspended for drink driving, then make an appointment to see me as soon as possible.

-10. I have a question that is not answered on your website.
+11. I have a question that is not answered on your website.
 Can I telephone you to talk about it?

-11. How can I see you?
+12. How can I see you?

 To receive personal expert advice at any time, you should book a conference.